 Doctors can also provide corticosteroid injections to treat chalazia, which reduces inflammation.

 A chalazion can become infected if bacteria get inside the oil gland.
+This is when a chalazion becomes a stye.
 If this happens, the lump may become painful and more swollen.
-A doctor can provide antibiotic ointment, drops, or oral tablets if this happens.
+A doctor can provide antibiotic ointment, drops, or oral tablets for styes.

 If there are signs of a bacterial infection, such as pain or soreness, speak with an eye doctor.
 They may recommend an antibiotic ointment or a course of oral antibiotics.
 If any of the following symptoms occur, seek immediate help: